 1. Appeal in Person

 If you have the option of making a written or in person appeal, choose the latter.
 The members of the appeals committee will think you are more committed to being readmitted if you take the trouble to travel back to college to make your case.
 Even if the thought of appearing in front of the committee terrifies you, it is usually a good idea.
 In fact, nervousness and tears can sometimes make the committee more sympathetic to you.
+These articles can help you prepare for an in-person appeal:

 2. Don't Let Your Parents Plead Your CaseThe appeal committee members want to see that you, not your parents, are committed to your college success.
 If it looks like your parents are more interested in the dismissal appeal than you are, your chances for success are slim.
 Don't have your parents write a letter of appeal for you, and don't let them show up at your appeal with you.
 The committee wants to see you taking responsibility for your bad grades, and they want to see you advocating for yourself.